 Yucatecan salmon with tomatillo verde sauce and zucchini

-Diabetes-Friendly, Soy-Free, Paleo, Lean & Clean, Gluten-Free, Carb-Conscious, Dairy-Free, Mediterranean
+Soy-Free, Diabetes-Friendly, Lean & Clean, Gluten-Free, Dairy-Free, Mediterranean, Carb-Conscious, Paleo

-Our house-made tomatillo verde sauce adds brightness and zest to pan-cooked salmon and fresh vegetables.
+Our house-made tomatillo verde sauce adds brightness, zest, and a certain “yum” factor to pan-cooked salmon and fresh vegetables.

 In your bag

 - Fish options:

 - 2 wild Alaskan skin-on salmon fillets (about 5 ounces each)

 - 2 wild Alaskan skinless halibut fillets (about 6 ounces each)